adlandh/echo-dump-body-skipper/README.md

 Matching rules:

 - Exact route checks compare against `echo.Context.Path()`
+- For regex patterns, prefer anchoring with `^...$` for clarity and to avoid unintended matches
 - Regex checks compare against `echo.Context.Request().URL.Path`
 - Query strings are ignored for regex matching since only the path is checked
-- Invalid regex patterns are ignored
+- Invalid regex patterns are silently ignored

 ### Examples